Jaycelab/Notes/README.md

-Collection my personal notes that I have taken throughout the years
+Collection of my personal notes that I have taken throughout the years

 ## Table of Contents